 En español | The U.S. Centers for Disease Control and Prevention (CDC) has once again updated its information on who is most at risk for severe illness from a coronavirus infection.

 Part of the reason risk increases with age is because people are more likely to acquire health issues later in life, Butler explained.
 And underlying health conditions are a huge driver of complications that arise from COVID-19.
-A June report from the CDC found that hospitalizations for people with COVID-19 were six times higher for patients with chronic health conditions, compared to otherwise healthy individuals; deaths among this population were 12 times higher.
+A June 2020 report from the CDC found that hospitalizations for people with COVID-19 were six times higher for patients with chronic health conditions, compared with otherwise healthy individuals; deaths among this population were 12 times higher.

 Underlying health conditions and COVID-19

-This article, originally published on June 25, 2020, was updated with new information on Oct.
-12, 2020.
+This article, originally published on June 25, 2020, was updated with new information on April 1, 2021.